 Beetroot juice improves athletic performance and lowers blood pressure, increases blood flow.
 Research at Wake Forest University has found that drinking beetroot juice can improve oxygenation to the brain, slowing the progression of dementia in older adults.

-During old age, blood circulation for certain areas of brain decreases, resulting in a decline in cognition and dementia.
-Drinking beetroot juice regularly can have a positive effect in such cases.
+During old age, blood circulation for certain areas of the brain decreases, resulting in a decline in cognition and dementia.
+Drinking beetroot juice regularly can have a positive effect on such people.
 Beetroot has nitrate content that can improve blood flow and oxygenation to those areas of the brain.

 Due to high fiber content, beetroot helps in digestion, prevents constipation.
 Beetroot is one of the vegetables that helps in maintaining body weight.
-Certain antioxidant in beetroot, Alpha-lipoic acid is known to lower the blood glucose levels and increase insulin sensitivity in patients with diabetes.
+A certain antioxidant in beetroot, Alpha-lipoic acid is known to lower the blood glucose levels and increase insulin sensitivity in patients with diabetes.

 Potential Health Risks

 Beetroot juice contains nitrate.
-If it is stored improper way, the nitrate may react with bacteria, converting nitrate to nitrite.
-High dose of nitrite consumption is harmful for health.
+If it is stored improperly, the nitrate may react with bacteria, converting nitrate to nitrite.
+A high dose of nitrite consumption is harmful to health.

-Eating beetroot may result in red stool or red urine.
+Eating beetroot may produce red stool or red urine.

 It is always better to consume varieties of food than sticking to a few varieties.
 By doing this, you will get various nutrients.
-This is the key for keeping good health.
+This is the key to keep good health.